F-I-D-O/Manuals/manuals/Programming/Python/Python Manual.md

 rel = os.path.relpath(a, b) # rel = '../Workspaces/project/file.txt'
 ```

-## iterating over files
-There are different method available, depending what we need
-- standard iteration
-- recursive iteration: `os.walk(<path>)`, see [example on SO](https://stackoverflow.com/questions/16953842/using-os-walk-to-recursively-traverse-directories-in-python)

 ## Get parent directory
 We can use the `parent` property of the `Path` object: